 PGCE Secondary Modern Foreign Language - French

-Our PGCE Secondary Education with Modern Language French enables you to develop a toolkit of knowledge and skills, and benefit from tutors with international reputations on one of the best modern language courses in the country.
+Develop a toolkit of knowledge and skills, and benefit from tutors with international reputations on one of the best modern language courses in the country.

 This Postgraduate Certificate in Education (PGCE) Secondary Modern Foreign Language course leads to the award of Qualified Teacher Status (QTS), qualifying you to teach the 11-18 age group in secondary schools in England and Wales.